genxsolutions/Elections/README.md

 # ElectionsApp
+This is a mobile client for a mock elections system which could show results pages similar to how BBC News covers elections.
+Note: If you are not familiar with how elections work in the UK, please see this short BBC video https://www.youtube.com/watch?v=cRxUhGetEPQ

-Welcome to ElectionsApp, presents list of candidates with their poll votes sorted by winner, built with MVVM architecture and Jetpack Compose.
+App presents list of candidates with their party name and votes sorted by leading, built with MVVM clean architecture and Jetpack Compose. counting results can be refreshed to get the latest data by pressing the refresh button or by pull to refresh. it displays the winner when counting is finished and handles errors gracefully, such as no network connection or other issues.

-## Major Highlights
+## Technologies used

 - **Jetpack Compose** for modern UI
 - **MVVM architecture** for a clean and scalable codebase